Quantitative Research Methods Workshop

 Graduate Student Coordinator: Lara Briggs, Department of Political Science

-Seminar Coordinator and Contact: Nicole Hunter
+Seminar Coordinator and Contact: Pamela Greene

 DATE SPEAKER & TITLE